codmanidemudia/alx-low_level_programming/0x01-variables_if_else_while/README.md

 You are not allowed to use any variable of type char Write a program that prints all possible different combinations of two digits.
+12.Write a program that prints all possible combinations of two two-digit numbers.